 I don't observe any change in the frequency with the pulse amplitude.
 However the dynamic range of the oscillation is quite low.
 We can try to optimize the readout to increase the dynamic range, and this may also give some more information on the amplitude.
 Eric, please advice.

-#12 Updated by Daniil Frolov about 1 month ago
+#12 Updated by Daniil Frolov 3 months ago

 - File qubit_gen_off.JPG qubit_gen_off.JPG added